PopGenClustering/Clumppling/README.md

 To **run *Clumppling* remotely**, click on [**THIS LINK**](https://colab.research.google.com/drive/1PiM5pUKm9cx-dCz0YLWwaJcNcTQHyUm8#offline=true&sandboxMode=true) which will bring you to the notebook.
 Next, follow the instructions in the notebook.

-Click the run (little round-shaped buttons with a triangle in the middle) buttons next to each block on the left one by one.
+One by one, Click the run (little round-shaped buttons with a triangle in the middle) buttons next to each block on the left.

 Upload input files (e.g., the example files provided [here](input)) as a zip folder, specify the input data format, and change input parameters (if needed) following the instructions.